 Get started on your healthcare career path

-You may be pleasantly surprised at the number of healthcare jobs that don’t require a degree.
+You may be pleasantly surprised at the number of health care jobs that don’t require a degree.
 With so many growing opportunities in the field, there are plenty of career paths to choose from.

 2Completion time is dependent on transfer credits accepted and courses completed each term.

 EDITOR’S NOTE: This article was originally published in February 2016.
-It has since been updated to include information relevant to 2022.
+It has since been updated to include information relevant to 2024.

 AHIMA® is a registered trademark of American Health Information Management Association

 CCA® is a registered trademark of American Health Information Management Association